ussserrr/stm32pio/stm32pio_gui/README.md

 ![Group](screenshots/group.png)

 Add Ctrl to the mouse click to start the editor specified in the settings after the action.
 It can be combined with Shift as well. **Hint:** specify a `start` as an "Editor" command to open the folder in the new Explorer window under the Windows, `open` for the Finder on the macOS.

+Currently, the project config (stm32pio.ini) is not live-reloaded so any changes you do to it will not be reflected until the next start.

 ## Architecture notes